Gambia Food Guide

 Plasas (Leafy Green Stew)

-Leafy green stew made with finely chopped greens, typically spinach or cassava leaves, cooked with palm oil, fish or meat, and spices.
-Nutritious and flavorful dish, often served with rice.
-Common everyday meal in Gambia.
-Found in local restaurants and homes.
-Similar to supakanja but made with spinach or potato leaves instead of okra.
+A leafy green stew of finely chopped greens, usually spinach or cassava leaves, cooked down with palm oil, fish or meat, and spices.
+It's an everyday meal in Gambia, served with rice and found in local restaurants and homes.
+Think of it as superkanja made with spinach or potato leaves instead of okra.

 Chura Gerteh (Rice and Fish)